 - The teeth next to the missing tooth tend to tip over.

-- The tooth above or below the missing tooth that used to have a tooth to bite against now begins to move into the missing space.
+- The teeth above and below begin to move into the missing space.

 - Gaps begin to open between the teeth near the missing tooth.